ericjorgensen/ericjorgensen/README.md

 - Hold yourself, your teammates, and me accountable to being the best team possible.
 (Credit to [Chiedo John](https://github.com/chiedo/leadership/blob/main/README.md) for this one)

 ## My job 💼
-My job as a manager is simple to describe (but maybe not always easy to execute 😆).
+My job as a manager is simple to describe (but maybe not always easy to execute 😆):

-It is to:

 - Build and maintain a team and organizational culture that allows us to attract, retain, and support top-class talent (that’s you!).
 - Set context and provide high level direction for engineers (that’s also you!).